quickwit-oss/quickwit/docs/ingest-data/ingest-local-file.md

 ## Ingest the file

-To ingest a file, you just need to executed the following command.
+To ingest a file, you just need to execute the following command:

 ```bash
 ./quickwit tool local-ingest --index stackoverflow-schemaless --input-path stackoverflow.posts.transformed-10000.json
 ```

-After a few seconds you should see the following output.
+After a few seconds you should see the following output:

 ```bash
 ❯ Ingesting documents locally...